Vashti259/profile-repo/README.md

 I like to eat french fries with a single stick dipped in catch-up at a time.
 Love to share the Lord with others.
-I love exploring new things with a fright. after listing we will create an environment with python in vscode and git add, commit and push from vscode to GitHub.
+I love exploring new things with a fright.
+After listing it all, we will create an environment with python in vscode and git add, commit and push from vscode to GitHub.